 Day 8: Trollstigen, Eagle Road and Dalsnibba...

 On this day we take two of the most beautiful and most famous routes of Norway under our wheels.
-First we ride over the Trollstigen, before we enjoy the breathtaking view from the Eagle Road down to the Geirangerfjord.
-No less impressive is the view from the 1495 metre high Dalsnibba, which we reach via a seven kilometre toll road.
+First, we ride over the Trollstigen before we enjoy the breathtaking view from Eagle Road down to the Geirangerfjord.
+No less impressive is the view from the 1495 meter high Dalsnibba, which we reach via a seven-kilometer toll road.

 Tonight we will stay at Thon Hotel Jølster overlooking Jølstravatnet.